OmarAsaadSayed/OmarAsaadSayed/README.md

 ### Hi there 👋, my name is Omar Asaad
 #### Content Creator, and Web Developer
 I'm Omar from Egypt, and I do content on social media.
-I really enjoy learning new stuff either tech or languages like Python, C++, C#, HTML, CSS, and PHP.
-I also do some WordPress and I have a pretty well knowledge of website SEO.
-I also enjoy doing physical stuff like making LANs and connecting devices with each other.
+I enjoy learning new stuff in either tech or languages like Python, C++, C#, HTML, CSS, and PHP.
+I also do some WordPress, and I have pretty good knowledge of website SEO.
+I also enjoy doing physical stuff like making LANs and connecting devices.

 Skills: Python / C++ / C# / HTML / CSS / PHP / SQL